It’s 0200 hours in the Emergency Department, and you hear a seal …

 This depends on your assessment of the child.
 Croup is a self-limiting viral illness, and treatment tends to look to a short-term reduction in inflammation to improve the work of breathing.
 Historically clinicians have used the Westley scoring system to score croup and assess their severity before giving medication.

-In children who look unwell, it is important to not upset them by avoiding unnecessary interventions such as excessive handling or performing an ENT exam.
+It is important not to upset children who look unwell by avoiding unnecessary interventions such as excessive handling or performing an ENT exam.

 The Role of Steroids in Croup